sklintyg/devops/openshift/README.md

 Base images for artifact builds, tomcat apps, spring boot and a special for srs exists.
 These are uploaded to BaseFarm nexus server `docker.drift.inera.se/intyg`.

 They are created with `make` and, which in turn uses `buildtemplate-image.yaml`.
 They are then uploaded to BaseFarm nexus with `buildtemplate-nexus.yaml`.
+This means that you need to be logged in to OCP and use the correct project before `make` is used.
+The project to use is `dintyg`.
 The base images are:

 * springboot-base
 * tomcat-base